fthain/command-line/readme.txt

 into a series of RTF text files.

 convert-webloc.pl
 -----------------

-This program converts Mac .webloc files into standard desktop entries, as per https://specifications.freedesktop.org/desktop-entry-spec/latest/
+This program converts Mac OS X .webloc files into .desktop files, as per https://specifications.freedesktop.org/desktop-entry-spec/latest/

 inplace.pl